WaizungTaam/Marked-Line-Cleaner/README.md

 Introduction
 ============
-This is a cleaner that cleans the marked-lines in text files.
+This is a library that cleans the marked-lines in text files.

 For example, if the mark is set to be "I AM A MARK", then this cleaner will clean all the lines that contain this mark.

 ```
 Hello!
 I AM A MARK.      # This line will be removed.
 Hello!
 I AM NOT A MARK.  # This line will not be removed.
 ```